 \section{Chemical freeze-out line and QCD critical point}

-The F-O line provides a lower bound in temperature at fixed $\mu_B$ for the possible location of the QCD CP.
-This is provided that the picture of an equilibrated hadron resonance gas at chemical F-O is taken at face value.
-Since decreasing the temperature at fixed $\mu_B$ leads to smaller hadron number densities, the effects of deconfinement and chiral symmetry restoration necessary for the CP can only kick in at higher temperatures.
+Taking a picture of an equilibrated hadron resonance gas at chemical F-O at face value; the F-O line provides a lower bound in temperature at fixed $\mu_B$ for the possible location of the QCD CP.
+Decreasing the temperature at a fixed $\mu_B$ leads to smaller hadron number densities.
+Therefore, the significant effects of deconfinement and chiral symmetry restoration necessary for the CP can only be observed at higher temperatures.

 It is instructive to put the lower bound from the F-O curve in the context of recent estimates of the CP location.
-These estimates come from lattice QCD estimates of Yang-Lee edge singiularities~\cite{Basar:2023nkp,Clarke:2024ugt}, and effective QCD approaches, including Dyson-Schwinger equations (DSE)~\cite{Gunkel:2021oya}, functional renormalization group~(fRG)~\cite{Fu:2019hdw}, and black-hole engineering~(BHE)~\cite{Hippert:2023bel}.
+These estimates come from lattice QCD analyses of Yang-Lee edge singularities~\cite{Basar:2023nkp,Clarke:2024ugt}, entropy density contours~\cite{Shah:2024img}, effective QCD approaches, including Dyson-Schwinger equations (DSE)~\cite{Gunkel:2021oya,Gao:2020fbl}, functional renormalization group~(fRG)~\cite{Fu:2019hdw}, and black-hole engineering~(BHE)~\cite{Hippert:2023bel}.
 The corresponding estimates are depicted by symbols in Fig.~\ref{fig:frzCP}.
-One can observe a contradiction of sorts, where all the CP estimates except DSE lie below the F-O curve~(dashed black line in Fig.~\ref{fig:frzCP}), where the existence of the CP should be excluded.
+One can observe a contradiction of sorts for some of the estimates, namely that they lie below the F-O curve~(dashed black line in Fig.~\ref{fig:frzCP}), where the existence of the CP should be excluded.
 Of course, there is some uncertainty in the F-O curve at large $\mu_B$, but, as discussed in the previous section and visible in Fig.~\ref{fig:f-o}, the black dashed curve generally corresponds to the lower end of the error bar in temperatures.

-However, it is important to keep in mind that the F-O curve is obtained under conditions of strangeness neutrality and a charge-to-baryon ratio of $0.4$, which corresponds to significantly non-zero values of $\mu_S$ and $\mu_Q$, roughly $\mu_S \sim \mu_B / 3$ and $\mu_Q \sim -\mu_B/30$.
-On the other hand, all theoretical estimates of the CP location in $T$-$\mu_B$ plane are obtained for $\mu_S = \mu_Q = 0$.
+However, it is important to keep in mind that the F-O curve is obtained under conditions of strangeness neutrality and a charge-to-baryon ratio of $0.4$, which corresponds to significantly non-zero values of $\mu_S$ and $\mu_Q$, roughly $\mu_S \approx \mu_B / 3$ and $\mu_Q \approx -\mu_B/30$.
+On the other hand, the majority of the theoretical estimates of the CP location in $T$-$\mu_B$ plane are obtained for $\mu_S = \mu_Q = 0$.
 Resolving this difference in strangeness and charge conservation conditions is necessary to make further conclusions, especially given that most of the CP estimates are only slightly below the chemical F-O curve.
 Either the CP estimates should be provided under $n_S = 0$, $n_Q/n_B = 0.4$ conditions, or modifications to the F-O curve corresponding to $\mu_S = \mu_Q = 0$ should be evaluated.